Healthy Homes Assessment Pipitea

 Draught Stopping Pipitea

-Draughts can lead to dropping temperatures within households.
-A cold house is more expensive to heat, which means wasting energy and incurring higher costs.
+Draughts may lead to dropping temperatures within homes.
+A humid home will cost more to heat, meaning wasting energy and incurring higher costs.

-If you can feel external air entering or the sound of a clear draught emanating from a gap or hole, then it’s likely to be a gap or an opening that needs sealing in the way you can.
-Large cracks and gaps should be stopped permanently.
-The gaps that exceed 3mm that allow air in or out from your house require sealing.
-For example, if the open fireplace isn’t in use it may cause draughts and should be blocked from.
-Property managers and landlords are responsible for ensuring that draughts from the fireplace are removed as far as possible.
+If you can feel external air coming in or an unobstructed draught coming out of a hole or gap or crack, then it’s likely to be a gap or hole which needs sealing in some way.
+Large gaps and cracks should be sealed permanently.
+The gaps that exceed 3mm that let air into or out of your home require sealing.
+For instance, if an open fireplace is not in use, it can create draughts.
+This should be blocked from.
+Property managers and landlords are responsible for making sure that draughts from the fireplace are removed as much as imaginable.

-You don’t require to cover up holes or gaps that are part of the building.
-For instance, small gaps around doors and windows may be required to allow for the movement of the structure when the home gets warmer and cooler, to allow them to be closed and opened instead of than securing.
-We will examine all windows and doors as part of your Healthy Homes assessment of your rental property.
+There is no need to cover up holes or gaps in the construction.
+For instance, small gaps around doors and windows might be necessary to allow movement of the building when the household heats and cools, in order to let them be opened and closed rather than being stuck.
+We will check all doors and windows in an Healthy Homes assessment of your rental property.

 draught stopping building inspections